 And lead us not into temptation,[a]

 An acronym to help people remember a prayer format that’s been around for a while is PRAY:

 A: Ask.
 Ask for the needs of others and yourself.

 Y: Yield to God’s will for your life.

-If you are ready to reignite your prayer life, or if you are still unsure how to pray effectively, then I invite you to join this 6-week prayer challenge.
+If you’re ready to reignite your prayer life, or if you’re still unsure how to pray effectively, then I invite you to join this 6-week prayer challenge.
 You’ll receive the following:

-- A prayer journal every week for 6 weeks, formatted with writing prompts
+- A prayer journal every week for six weeks, formatted with writing prompts.

-- Screensaver for your phone each week that corresponds to the bible verse in your weekly journal, enabling bible memorization
+- Screensaver for your phone each week to correspond to the bible verse in your weekly journal, enabling bible memorization.